sfu-db/ParSEval/README.md

 The new version of ParSEval provides the following features:
-1.	check_eq(schema, gold, pred, dialect, verify_first=False) – This function combines formal verification and test-case-based approaches for query equivalence evaluation.
-When verify_first=True, ParSEval will  prioritize formal verification when checking query pairs, while still benefiting from test-case-based evaluation as needed.
+1.	`check_eq(schema, gold, pred, dialect, verify_first=False)` – combines formal verification and test-case-based approaches for query equivalence evaluation.
+When verify_first=True, ParSEval prioritizes formal verification when checking query pairs, while still leveraging test-case-based evaluation when needed.

-2.	db_generate(schema, sql, dialect, **kwargs) – This function generates test database instances based on the input SQL.
+2.	`db_generate(schema, sql, dialect, **kwargs)` – generates test database instances based on the input SQL.

 Users can set verify_first=False to to use testcase based evaluation only.